nezaboodka/reactronic/README.md

 state management for a Web application.

-Transactional reactivity means that state changes are made atomically and then are **consistently propagated** to corresponding visual components in an automatic and fine-grained way.
+Transactional reactivity means that state changes are made atomically in an isolated data snapshot and then are **consistently propagated** to corresponding visual components for rendering.
+And all that automatically, transparently, and in a fine-grained way.

 ## Conceptual Model